ec363/coding_resources/README.md

 ### GitHub

+GitHub is useful for many things, for version control, for understanding what you've changed in your code, and for annotating why you made certain changes to certain code.
+You needn't use it to collaborate for it to be useful.
+Git is the language that allows tracking of changes to files within a repository (folder), and GitHub is the most popular site using Git for syncing changes, sharing code and collaborating with others.

-I'd recommend working through something on command line like in Blischak's paper to start.
+The language of Git is very weird at first and takes time to get used to.
+I'd recommend working through the Git commends via command line like in Blischak's paper to start.
 For most applications however, I'd use GitHub Desktop, a much nicer interface than command line.

 * Blischak 2016: A Quick Introduction to Version Control with Git and GitHub https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004668
 * GitHub Desktop https://desktop.github.com/ & https://help.github.com/en/desktop/getting-started-with-github-desktop